-Oatmeal Pancakes – soft, fluffy, light, sweet, and wholesomely healthy!
+Oatmeal Pancakes – soft, light, fluffy, and wholesomely healthy!

 That is… on the rare chance there actually are any leftovers!

 P.S.
 Thanks, parents, for not turning my old room into a gym.